Where does NCFX Data come from?

 How much does NCFX charge?

-We charge a maximum fee for TCA of GBP 36,000 per annum for TCA.
+Fees for NCFX TCA start from as little as GBP 24,000 per annum depending on the complexity of the analysis.
 We are able to undercut other providers because we own our data, and all TCA is run and managed on our own platform.